Abnormal psychology: Supernatural explanations

-In the first supernatural tradition, also called the demonological method, abnormal behaviors are attributed to agents outside human bodies.
+In the first supernatural tradition, also known as the demonological method, abnormal behavior is attributed to agents outside the human body.
 According to this model, abnormal behaviors are caused by demons, aliens, or spirits, or the influences of the Moon, planets, and stars.
 During the Stone Age, trepanning was performed on those who had mental illness, to literally cut the evil spirits out of the victim's head.
 Conversely, Ancient Chinese, Ancient Egyptians, and Hebrews believed that these were evil demons or spirits and advocated exorcism.
-By the time of the Greeks and Romans, mental illnesses were thought to be caused by an imbalance of the four humors which lead treatments like the draining of fluids from the brain.
+By the time of the Greeks and Romans, mental illnesses were thought to be caused by an imbalance of the four humors, which led to treatments such as draining fluids from the brain.
 During the Medieval period, many Europeans believed that the power of witches, demons, and spirits caused abnormal behaviors.
 People with psychological disorders were thought to be possessed by evil spirits that had to be exorcised through religious rituals.
 If exorcism failed, some authorities advocated steps such as confinement, beating, and other types of torture to make the body uninhabitable to witches, demons, and spirits.
-The belief that witches, demons, and spirits are responsible for the abnormal behavior continued into the 15th century.
-Swiss alchemist, astrologer, and physician Paracelsus (1493–1541), on the other hand, rejected the idea that abnormal behaviors were caused by witches, demons, and spirits and suggested that people's mind and behaviors were influenced by the movements of the moon and stars.
+The belief that witches, demons, and spirits were responsible for abnormal behavior persisted into the 15th century.
+Swiss alchemist, astrologer, and physician Paracelsus (1493–1541), on the other hand, rejected the idea that abnormal behaviors were caused by witches, demons, and spirits and suggested that the movements of the moon and stars influenced people's mind and behaviors.
 This tradition is still alive today.
-Some people, especially in the developing countries, as well as some followers of religious sects in the developed countries, continue to believe that supernatural powers influence human behaviors.
+Some people, especially in developing countries, as well as some followers of religious sects in developed countries, continue to believe that supernatural powers influence human behavior.
 In Western academia, the supernatural tradition has been largely replaced by the biological and psychological traditions.

 Supernatural traditions

-Throughout time, societies have proposed several explanations of abnormal behavior within human beings.
-Beginning in some hunter-gatherer societies, animists have believed that people demonstrating abnormal behavior are possessed by malevolent spirits.
-This idea has been associated with trepanation, the practice of cutting a hole into the individual's skull in order to release the malevolent spirits.
+Throughout history, societies have proposed several explanations for abnormal human behavior.
+In some hunter-gatherer societies, animists have believed that people exhibiting abnormal behavior are possessed by malevolent spirits.
+This idea has been associated with trepanation, the practice of cutting a hole into the individual's skull to release the malevolent spirits.
 Although it has been difficult to define abnormal psychology, one definition includes characteristics such as statistical infrequency.

 A more formalized response to spiritual beliefs about abnormality is the practice of exorcism.
 Performed by religious authorities, exorcism is thought of as another way to release evil spirits who cause pathological behavior within the person.
 In some instances, individuals exhibiting unusual thoughts or behaviors have been exiled from society, or worse.
 Perceived witchcraft, for example, has been punished by death.
-Two Catholic Inquisitors wrote the Malleus Maleficarum (Latin for "The Hammer Against Witches"), which was used by many Inquisitors and witch-hunters.
-It contained an early taxonomy of perceived deviant behavior, and proposed guidelines for prosecuting deviant individuals.
+Two Catholic Inquisitors wrote the Malleus Maleficarum (Latin for "The Hammer Against Witches"), which many Inquisitors and witch-hunters used.
+It contained an early taxonomy of perceived deviant behavior and proposed guidelines for prosecuting deviant individuals.